Isaac Asimov

 About the author

-Born in Petrovichi, in what is now Russia, and raised in Brooklyn after his family moved to the United States when he was a child, Isaac Asimov became both a scientist and a writer.
-He earned a doctorate in chemistry at Columbia University and later taught biochemistry at Boston University.
+Born in Petrovichi, Russia, and raised in Brooklyn after his family emigrated to the United States when he was very young, Isaac Asimov became one of the most prolific and recognizable writers of the 20th century.
+He earned a doctorate in chemistry from Columbia University and later taught biochemistry at Boston University, bringing a scientist’s clarity and curiosity to everything he wrote.